2026 March break Day camp: Pre-registration for current clients opens Jan 1st at 9 am, Registration for everyone opens January 4th at 12 pm.

 The circus camp info

-Our summer camp is for 8-15 year olds.
+Our day camp is for 8-14 year olds.
+15-year-olds are also welcome.

-Have fun, stay active, make friends.
+Have fun, stay active, and make friends.

 Our team has been running the circus day camp with great success since 2005.
 Every year we continue to accomplish something unique for Ottawa youths.